Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 Policies
 - File type policies (3 sentences lol)
 - Max content length policy

-#### Plan:
-- Fix errors
-    - For example, fixing a bug that allowed user to buy a course multiple times instead of only once

 #### Implemented:
 - Added [reCAPTCHA Enterprise](https://cloud.google.com/recaptcha-enterprise) on the signup page